Skwiix - Musical-Info-Advice-Support

 Picture

-In 1842 the first trumpet factory was founded by Adolphe Sax in Paris, this was quickly followed by large-scale manufacturers in England and America.
+In 1842 the first Trumpet factory was founded by Adolphe Sax in Paris; large-scale manufacturers quickly followed this in England and America.
 Standardized parts, developed by Gustave Auguste Besson, became available in 1856.
-In 1875 C. G. Conn founded a factory in Elkhart, Indiana, and to this day most brass instruments from the United States are manufactured in this city.
+In 1875 C. G. Conn founded a factory in Elkhart, Indiana.
+To this day, most brass instruments from the United States are manufactured in this city.

 In recent times, there has been a revival of natural trumpets, rotary trumpets, and trumpets that sound higher than the standard B-flat.
-Overall, however, modern trumpets produce high, brilliant, chromatic musical tones in contrast with the low, powerful, inaccurate trumpets of the past.
+Overall, however, modern trumpets produce high, brilliant, chromatic musical tones in contrast with the past's low, powerful, inaccurate trumpets.

 Picture